findsomewinmore/smores/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

-S'mores is a WordPress starter theme based on [HTML5 Boilerplate](http://html5boilerplate.com/) & [Foundation](http://foundation.zurb.com) that will help the FIWI Creative Team (and others) create better Wordpress themes.
+S'mores is a WordPress starter theme based on [HTML5 Boilerplate](http://html5boilerplate.com/) & [Foundation](http://foundation.zurb.com) that will help the FiWi Creative Team (and others) create better Wordpress themes.

 S'mores is an on-going project and an ever evolving repository.
 As our systems and processees change, so will S'mores.